What will I learn at the Academy of Future Teachers?

 - Learn to incorporate technology to promote learning

-- Spend 50 hours of work in local elementary, middle, or high school in Alachua County (Pending pandemic regulations)
+- Spend 75 hours on an internship in a local middle school in Alachua County

 AFT4 (12th): Principles of Teaching Internship

-- Become an experienced teacher by interning 150 hours in a local public school (Pending pandemic regulations)
+- Become an experienced teacher by interning 150 hours in a local elementary school

 - Learn tactics and tools to become an expert